WDI-ATX-2018-2019/React-Project-3/README.md

   - It must communicate with the back end API RESTfully to Create, Read, Update, and Destroy resources, using fetch.

 #### Overall Requirements
-  - Your app (either the front end or the back end) should consume a third Party API.
+  - Your app (either the front end or the back end) must consume at least one third Party API.

 #### Deployment
   - Your API must be deployed to Heroku and your front-end must be deployed to Heroku or Surge.